 If any of those things apply to you, having a lawyer can be valuable.
 Immigration attorneys understand the nuances of immigration law.
 They can confirm your eligibility, prepare your forms and supporting documents, and track your case.
 They can help you stay on top of USCIS deadlines and understand case status updates as USCIS processes your case.

-But if you have the time and attention to detail to handle the paperwork, you can file your green card application on your own.
-A free nonprofit service likeImmigrationHelp.org can help you make your immigration dreams a reality.
+If you have the time and attention to detail to handle the paperwork, you can file your green card application on your own.

 Marriage Green Card FAQs